What is in my Tap Water?

 Filtering Your Water

-Before purchasing a water filtration system, determine what is in your water and what you want filtered out.
+Before purchasing a water filtration system, it is useful to determine what is in your water and what you want filtered out.
 In my case, lead was high on the list because I live in an older residence.

 Each type of system has pros and cons and will filter out a different profile of contaminants.
 For example, Reverse Osmosis systems remove the most contaminants but also remove healthy mineral content and have poor water efficiency compared to Activated Carbon systems.